Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

-In this appendix we show how to arrange a cubic lattice and two rhombic dodecahedral lattices such that they are mapped to the same rectified cubic lattice by the face-rectification transformation.

-The face-rectification of a polyhedron is a new polyhedron produced by truncating the faces of the original polyhedron down to vertices.
-The face-rectified polyhedron is the same as the dual polyhedron.
-Given a polyhedron, we construct its dual by creating vertices at the centre of the original polyhedron's faces.
-We then connect these vertices with edges if their corresponding faces in the original polyhedron share an edge.
-Figure~\ref{fig:duals} shows a cube and a cuboctahedron along with their dual polyhedra.

-We can extend the face-rectification transformation to 3D lattices made up of many polyhedra.
-Given a 3D lattice, we perform a face-rectification transformation by replacing all the lattice cells with their duals.
-This maps cells to cells, vertices to cells and edges to faces.
-Let us consider two examples.
-We consider lattices made up of identical cells which tessellate 3D Euclidean space.
-The first is a cubic lattice.
-The face-rectification transformation maps cubes to octahedra and vertices to cuboctahedra.
-Cuboctahedra are polyhedra with 12 vertices where two triangle faces and two square faces meet at each vertex.
-Figure~\ref{fig:duals}b shows an example of a cuboctahedron.
-The face-rectification of a cubic lattice is often called a rectified cubic lattice.
-In a rectified cubic lattice two octahedra and four cuboctahedra meet at every vertex.
-Figure~\ref{fig:rectified cubic} shows a portion of a rectified cubic lattice.

-Next we consider the face-rectification of a rhombic dodecahedral lattice.
+Next, we consider the rectification of a tetrahedral-octahedral lattice.
+Under rectification, octahedra transform into cuboctahedra, tetrahedra transform into octahedra and vertices become cuboctahedra.
+Therefore, rectification also transforms the tetrahedral-octahedral lattice into a rectified cubic lattice.
+In fact, we can arrange one cubic lattice and two tetrahedral-octahedral lattices in such a way that all three lattices are transformed into the exact same rectified cubic lattice under rectification.
+To see how this works, it is easiest to consider the dual lattices and the face-rectification transformation.
+As we mentioned earlier, the dual of a tetrahedral-octahedral lattice is a rhombic dodecahedral lattice.
 A rhombic dodecahedron is a polyhedron with twelve rhombic faces.
-Rhombic dodecahedra have two different types of vertices.
+Rhombic dodecahedra have two different types of vertex.
 Acute vertices are the points where the acute angle corners of four rhombi meet whereas obtuse vertices are the points where the obtuse angle corners of three rhombi meet.
 Figure~\ref{fig:duals}b shows a rhombic dodecahedron.
 In a rhombic dodecahedral lattice, four rhombic dodecahedra meet at every obtuse vertex and six rhombic dodecahedra meet at every acute vertex.
-The dual lattice of a rhombic dodecahedral lattice is a tetrahedral-octahedral lattice (a lattice where six octahedra and eight tetrahedra meet at every vertex).
-The face-rectification transformation of a rhombic dodecahedral lattice maps rhombic dodecahedra to cuboctahedra, acute vertices to cuboctahedra and obtuse vertices to octahedra.
-The resultant lattice is a rectified cubic lattice.

-We have seen that cubic lattices and rhombic dodecahedral lattices are both mapped to rectified cubic lattices under face-rectification.
-We will now show how to arrange one cubic lattice and two rhombic dodecahedral lattices such that they are mapped to exactly the same lattice under face rectification.
-This fact is the reason we can define three surface codes on the same rectified cubic lattice.